mattdesl/browserify-example/README.md

 ##### Option B: Explicit Transforms

 Alternatively, you can explicitly list the transforms during the dev/build step.
+Use the `--transform` or `-t` flag:

 ```js
   "scripts": {